Call Berks Septic Service Today! (610) 621-6197

 • Electrical Problem: An electrical problem, perhaps with connections that have become corroded over time or are no longer waterproof, or have come apart.
 Once the electrical problems are fixed, the pump will resume working.

 • Float Failure: The effluent level has increased in the pump tank, but the floats did not start the pump.
-Once the floats are repaired or replaced, the pump will resume working.
+Even if the pump is in working order, it needs properly working floats to turn the pump on and off.
+Assuming the pump is in working order, once the floats are repaired or replaced, the pump will resume working.

 • Pump Failure: The floats tried to start the pump, but it would not start.
-Generally speaking, and even in the best of circumstances, effluent pumps have an average life expectancy of about 15 years.
-Differences in septic systems, water usage and pumping frequencies can lead to wide variances in effluent pump life.
-Once the pump is replaced, the floats will again turn the pump on or off based on the effluent level in the pump tank.
+Generally speaking, and even in the best of circumstances, effluent pumps have an average life expectancy of about 10-12 years.
+Differences in septic systems, water usage and septic tank pumping frequencies can lead to wide variances in effluent pump life.
+Sometimes pumps last 15 or more years.
+Once a "dead" or burned-out pump is replaced, it will be automatically turned on or off by the floats, based on the effluent level in the pump tank.

 So if your septic alarm goes off, call us right away and we'll get to work on the problem!